Header Historical

 May 2020–April 2023 / October 2017–September 2019

 The three-year SNSF project “Out of the bass register” was carried out by a team of researchers at the Schola Cantorum Basiliensis, FHNW (University of Applied Sciences and Arts Northwestern Switzerland) as a follow-up of the two-year pilot project “Fagottini and tenoroons – small forgotten giants”, completed in 2019.
 The team explored organological and musicological aspects of smaller bassoons from the eighteenth and nineteenth centuries, covering a comprehensive scope of research.
 Evidence of the usage of these instruments in orchestral, chamber music, opera and sacred settings, as well as a function in pedagogy, indicate that they formerly played multi-functional roles in musical and cultural life before virtually disappearing in the twentieth century.
 Imprecise terminology is widespread, leading to questions regarding choice of appropriate instrument size, as well as the necessity to re-evaluate bassoon repertoire.
-The instrument catalogues and suggested repertoire list published here are works-in-progress and are being continually updated; related articles and links are also included.
+The Instrument Catalogue and Suggested Repertoire List published here are works-in-progress and are being continually updated; related articles and links are also included.
 Innovative 3-D printing technology was used to create synthetic prototypes of several small-size bassoons, followed by conventionally-constructed models, enabling a thorough evaluation of organological and musical qualities of each size and type in performance and pedagogical trials.

 Project metadata is now available at: https://meta.dasch.swiss/projects/0845/